nci/gsky/Documents/ows/README.md

 How to use the documents
 ----------------------
-There are four different types of documents for the same topic, though not in all cases, in here.
+There are four different types of documents for the same topic in here, though not in all cases.
-Given below are short instructions on how to use them, which are not meant to be an insult to the intelligence of the knowledgeable!
+Given below are short instructions on how to use them, which are not meant to be an insult to the intelligence of anyone.

 - PowerPoint Presentation (**\*.pptx**):
 	- Open in PowerPoint 2016 or later.
 	- Click 'Slide Show' on menu bar and click "*From Beginning*".
 		- It will auto run the slide show, but it could be too fast or too slow to your liking.
-		- If desired, uncheck 'Use Timings' to manually control the timings.
+		- If desired, uncheck **Use Timings** to manually control the timings.
 	- The **\*.pptx** file is editable, if you wish to add anything (e.g. "*AAAARRRGHHHH!!*")

 - PowerPoint Slide Show (**\*.ppsx**):